Claude Chirac

 Claude Chirac, (born 6 December 1962) is the youngest daughter of French president Jacques Chirac and was her father's personal advisor from 1994 until his death in 2019.

 Biography

 Chirac is the director of communication at PRTP.PA which is part of Kering SA, a luxury group based in Paris, France.
 The group owns many luxury brands such as Italian labels Gucci and Bottega Veneta, French label Yves Saint Laurent as well as English label Alexander McQueen.

 She had a relationship with Thierry Rey, the 1980 Summer Olympics and World gold medal champion in Judo.
-They had a son named Martin Rey-Chirac.
+Martin Rey-Chirac is their son.

-Since 11 February 2011, Chirac has been married to former general secretary of the Elysée, Frédéric Salat-Baroux.
+Since 11 February 2011, Chirac has been married to former general secretary of the Élysée, Frédéric Salat-Baroux.